vigoux/azy.nvim/README.md

 - `azy.builtins.lsp.references()`: references to the symbol under the cursor
 - `azy.builtins.lsp.workspace_symbols()`: symbols defined in the current workspace

+## Customizing

+This plugin provides some highlight groups to customize its look:
+- `AzyMatch`: to highlight positions in the string that match the query
+- `AzyDim`: for extra informations (dimmed)
+- `AzyStandout`: for extra informations (standout)

 ## Performances

 I made this plugin so that I don't _feel_ any blocking when I am